What are anabolic steroids?

 Anabolic steroids are synthetic drugs that imitate the male sex hormone testosterone.
 Anabolic steroids are used to build muscle faster, enhance athletic abilities, and improve overall fitness but they can be incredibly damaging to the body.
 Those who abuse steroids are at high risk of anabolic steroids addiction even though the drug doesn’t produce euphoria such as meth and Crack Cocaine, people who regularly abuse these drugs are at risk of developing a severe addiction.

 The proper name for Anabolic steroids is “anabolic-androgenic steroids.”
 The term “anabolic” refers to the drug’s ability to build muscle while the term “androgenic“ refers to the masculinising effects of the drug.

 Signs of anabolic addictions

-The symptoms of anabolic steroids addiction aren’t always obvious.
+The symptoms of anabolic addictions aren’t always obvious.
 Signs include:

 - Compromising your finances to support your habit

 - Continuing use of the drug despite adverse physical reactions

 - Experiencing depression due to withdrawal symptoms